Weeks before the Bush administration let slip the dogs of war in Iraq, grubbing for the spoils of war had already begun in Washington.

 Some Americans murmured that we could use some of those services here at home, where we endure pot-holed roads, tottering bridges, overcrowded schools and hospitals, inefficient power grids, polluted water systems and civic services wrecked by unregulated privatization and cronyism.

 The London Times (3/6/03) complained that the USAID document and others like it indicated that "America has been planning a war regardless of international opinion," and that only American companies would be the beneficiaries.
 Quite right.
-Bush administration chickenhawks have planned to attack Iraq since 1997.
-Defense Secretary Donald Rumsfeld and the other chickenhawks don't give a fig for international opinion concerning the methods they use to promote their agendas.
+Bush administration chickenhawks had planned to attack Iraq since 1997.

 As for the Times' complaint about favoritism, administration spokespersons brushed aside such complaints by invoking the "urgent circumstances" clause in government procurement procedures plus the wartime requirement of Pentagon security clearance, which the five American companies had already secured.

-Although the Securities and Exchange Commission is conducting an ongoing investigation of Halliburton's shady dealings, and there are allegations of questionable dealings with Iran (like Bechtel's with Iraq), the firm remains on the USAID's contractors list, though no longer at the top.
+The Securities and Exchange Commission investigated Halliburton's shady operations and allegations of questionable dealings with Iran (like Bechtel's with Iraq), but the firm remains on the USAID's contractors list.

-Hussein Ibish (Los Angeles Times, April 4, 2003) strongly disapproves of Garner and his 23 ministries, each headed by an American with Iraqi advisors.
+Hussein Ibish (Los Angeles Times, April 4, 2003) strongly disapproved of Garner and his 23 ministries, each headed by an American with Iraqi advisors.